psyanite/crust/README.md

 </div>

 ## To Do
-* Add write a review button from store screen
+* Add whitelist userIds for rewards, secret rewards
+* Update favorite store and reward behaviour to be live
 * Implement QR scanner
 * Implement home screen
 * Implement follow functionality